josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 `ngtsc` will support TypeScript's `--watch` mode for incremental compilation.
 Internally, watch mode is implemented via reuse of a `ts.Program` from the previous compile.
 When a `ts.Program` is reused, TypeScript determines which source files need to be re-typechecked and re-emitted, and performs those operations.

 This mode works for the Angular transformer and most of the decorator compilers, because they operate only using the metadata from one particular file.
 The exception is the `@Component` decorator, which requires the selector scope for the module in which the component is declared in.
 Effectively, this means that all components within a selector scope must be recompiled together, as any changes to the component selectors or type names, for example, will invalidate the compilation of all templates of all components in the scope.
-Since TypeScript will not track these changes, it's the responsibility of `ngtsc` to ensure the re-compilation of the right set of files.
+Since TypeScript will not track these changes, it is the responsibility of `ngtsc` to ensure the re-compilation of the right set of files.

 `ngtsc` will do this by tracking the set of source files included in each module scope within its `ts.Program`.
 When an old `ts.Program` is reused, the previous program's selector scope records can be used to determine whether any of the included files have changed, and thus whether re-compilation of components in the scope is necessary.
 In the future, this tracking can be improved to reduce the number of false positives by tracking the specific data which would trigger recompiles instead of conservatively triggering on any file modifications.